-Jackson State Community College has applied for Provisional Accreditation from the Commission on Accreditation for Respiratory Care.
-Students cannot be accepted into the Respiratory Care program until Provisional Accreditation has been granted.
-(Commission on Accreditation for Respiratory Care, 1248 Harwood Road, Bedford, TX 76021-4244; (817) 283-2835) http://www.coarc.com/
+The Respiratory Care Program, CoARC Program Number 200626, Associate of Applied Science Degree in Respiratory Care, and Jackson State Community College main campus holds Provisional Accreditation from the Commission on Accreditation for Respiratory Care (www.coarc.com).
+Commission on Accreditation for Respiratory Care, 1248 Harwood Road, Bedford, TX 76021-4244; (817) 283-2835.

 Program Goal: To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).

 The Respiratory Care Program at JSCC trains students to be respiratory therapists who are employed in careers that care for patients who have breathing problems, such as asthma or chronic obstructive pulmonary disease (COPD).
 Job responsibilities include the assessment, diagnostic evaluation, treatment, and education of patients from premature newborns with undeveloped lungs to geriatric patients who have diseased lungs.
 Respiratory therapists work in hospitals, long-term care facilities, physician's offices, and in homes.
 There is great opportunity for individuals qualified in this health care profession due to the high incidence of breathing disorders.
 According to the Bureau of Labor Statistics (as of May 2015) employment of respiratory therapists is projected to grow 12 percent from 2014 - 2024, faster than the average for all occupations.
 (The BLS identified the national median annual income of $57,790.)